 When the "Blizzard of ‘13" (let's hope it's not the only blizzard of ‘13!) dropped 32 inches of snow, my son, Justin, and I grabbed three pairs of sliding snowshoes and headed out to play.

 Justin took my trusty old "Karhu Karvers," which I've had since the early ‘90s.
 I had two new pairs of sliding snowshoes I wanted to test.
 Unlike the Karvers, these are still being manufactured and can be purchased easily online.
 The "Hok" from the Altai Ski Co. (www.altaiskis.com) are very lightweight, 120 cm long, with metal edges and inset climbing skins on the base.
 It's clear these are an evolutionary step from the Karhu originals.

 The others are Marquette Backcountry Skis (www.marquette-backcountry.com).
 They are heavy, made of indestructible injection-molded reinforced plastic with fish-scale bases.
 They are 140 cm long, 130 mm wide and have a tip that curves up like a water ski.
-I got these late in the winter of 2010-11, used them on spring corn snow and had been waiting ever since to try them
+I got these late in the winter of 2010-11, used them on spring corn snow and had been waiting ever since to try them in deep snow.

 We headed for a local patch of woods that's popular with cross-country skiers and snowshoers and headed out.
 At first, we followed a trail broken by snowshoers, and started out just kicking and gliding along as if we were on cross-country skis.
 A short while later, we popped out into a slanted field, left the packed trail and started to explore.
 Justin decided to see how fast he could run through the deep snow.
 Pretty quickly, he tangled his tips and tumbled.
 As long as you paid attention, though, you could move right along, and we took turns breaking trail.